Super cropping: how “pruning” (training) can help you produce bigger, better buds.

 Now we’ve exaggerated this whole process for the purpose of writing this article.
 The white widows have been left in vegetative growth for a long 14 weeks, which you wouldn’t normally do with an indoor marijuana plant.
 It does show you however how its possible to get one hundred heads on an outdoor cannabis crop – and keep the plant neat, tidy & just a little less noticeable ….

 The technique we’ve described doesn’t need such a long veg stage nor such big marijuana plants though … it will even work on autoflowering cannabis, which has virtually no vegetative stage at all.
 What we have noticed though is that the process needs to be done before flowers start.
-After flowering begins to set, any kind of stress will delay flowering whilst the plant attends to damage done by the techniques.
+Super cropping during flowering means stress that will delay flowering whilst the plant attends to damage done by the techniques.
 But I guess that goes without saying really.

 What we need now is a photo of the finished plant once its flowered … hang tight for an update, or follow Heavy Ds grow!